GSA/cto-website/_guides/Agile_FAQs.md

   alt="How often Agile project management is used" class="guide-image">

-  <p>The top three industries adopting agile are Software Development, Financial and Professional Services.
-(Source: State of Agile Report 2015).
-Agile approaches are also being used for teams outside of IT such as marketing and Human Resources </p>
+  <p> Agile approaches are also being used for teams outside of IT such as Marketing and Human Resources.
+The top three industries adopting Agile are Software Development, Financial and Professional Services (Source: State of Agile Report 2015). </p>

   <img src="{{ site.baseurl }}/img/guides/Agile_Industries.PNG"
   alt="Agile Industries"